-- You will be notified once your instrument is ready for collection from County Hall in West Bridgford.
+- You will be notified once your instrument is ready for collection from Windblowers in Nottingham.

 Children who receive free school meals or hold an NHS Tax Credit exemption certificate are eligible for free lessons and instrument hire.
 This also applies to Looked After Children.
 Please let the school know that your child is entitled to this – they may require you to provide annual proof of the NHS Tax Credit exemption in the form of the exemption certificate.